STUDENT WELLBEING

 Every year group also has a Head of Learning and Skills working with them to support with academic progress and wellbeing.
 They work closely with students and parents/carers to put bespoke programmes of support in place where needed.

-A member of the Senior Management Team oversees every year group and they work to ensure that the wellbeing and learning needs are met for every pupil by supporting and challenging the pastoral teams.
+A member of the Senior Leadership Team oversees every year group and they work to ensure that the wellbeing and learning needs are met for every pupil by supporting the pastoral teams.

 DESIGNATED SENIOR PERSON

-Mr Jonathan Davies, Deputy Headteacher, is the Designated Senior Person for the school who has overall responsibility for safeguarding at school.
-If any student, teacher or parent/carer has any safeguarding concerns for our children these should be brought to the attention of Mr Davies as well as the pastoral teams to ensure that the most appropriate advice and support is put in place.
+Mrs Joanna Johns, Assistant Headteacher, is the Designated Senior Person for the school who has overall responsibility for safeguarding at school.
+If any student, teacher or parent/carer has any safeguarding concerns for our children these should be brought to the attention of Mrs Johns as well as the pastoral teams to ensure that the most appropriate advice and support is put in place.

 USEFUL DOCUMENTS